dometdemont/DO288-apps/nodejs-helloworld/README.md

 ### Misc
 Miscellaneous settings:
 - rhel_pullsecret: User secret provided by RedHat for deploying an OpenShift 4.x cluster; visit https://cloud.redhat.com/openshift/install/pull-secret
+- public_sshKey: Public SSH key injected in baremetal nodes part of an OpenShift cluster, for debugging purpose
 - anyuid: true|false: relax security on the OpenShift cluster before deploying resources by granting all containers the root privilege and approving pending certificates (not recommended)
 - extnet: Name of the OpenStack external network used to connect the public addresses of the instances defined in the Nodes section
 - UPFpassword: Encrypted password set in the Casa UPF startup configuration file; used to allow/deny the user entering the configuration mode